 Self-driving cars mark the biggest change in the automotive industry in the last decade.
 All the major car companies are involved in developing their own self-driving car.
-Autonomous tech will be a $7 trillion industry and also save a lot of human lives in years to come.
+Autonomous tech will be a $7 trillion industry and also save a lot of human lives in the years to come.

-This article will give you an insight into how to develop a self-driving car using Convolutional Neural Network.
+This article will give you an insight into how to develop a self-driving car using a Convolutional Neural Network.

-Why we need Self-driving car?
+Why we need a Self-driving car?

-* Reduce driver costs. * Reduce driver stress. * More efficient parks. * Saves time and reduces traffic. * Reduces accidents. * Supports car pooling.
+* Reduce driver costs. * Reduce driver stress. * More efficient parks. * Saves time and reduces traffic. * Reduces accidents. * Supports carpooling.

 The car is equipped with three cameras mounted behind the windshield of the car.
 Video is captured simultaneously with the steering angle data.
-In order to make the system independent of the car geometry we consider the steering data as 1/r where r is the turning radius in meters.
+In order to make the system independent of the car geometry, we consider the steering data as 1/r where r is the turning radius in meters.
 We use 1/r instead of r to prevent singularity when driving straight.
 The training data consists of single image frames sampled from the video and paired with the steering data.

 The above image depicts the CNN model where the videos are fed into the CNN as image frames and the model outputs the desired steering angle.
-Then using back-propagation algorithms we try to minimise the loss between the desired steering angle and the computed steering angle.
+Then using back-propagation algorithms we try to minimize the loss between the desired steering angle and the computed steering angle.